CreatCodeBuild/WebAct/README.md

 see the source code comments

 # Design
-I watched a "Documentation Driven Development" talk from PyCon16, which inspired me to write this doc to guide my development.
-Hope this can get you excited to join me as well.
-(No, I don't really has that hope unless this is a cool software)

 ### The current architecture
 ####1.
 Frond End 前端
 Currently I have 2 main modules created by me: